MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/onboarding-dex-hunting.md

 ms.technology: mde
 ---

-# Start using Microsoft Defender Experts for Hunting
+# Onboarding to Microsoft Defender Experts for Hunting

 > [!IMPORTANT]
 > Some information relates to pre-released products which may be substantially modified before it's commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.